IT21182914/CleanMatch-Fiverr-Project/frontend/README.md

-# CleanMatch Frontend
+# SIMORGH SERVICE Frontend

-A modern, responsive React.js frontend for the CleanMatch AI-powered cleaning marketplace.
+A modern, responsive React.js frontend for the SIMORGH SERVICE AI-powered cleaning marketplace.
 Built with Vite, Tailwind CSS, and designed for three distinct user roles: Customer, Cleaner, and Admin.

 ## 🚀 Features